 Walking on more challenging ground.
 Expect some open ground and possibly hills.
 Consider the area's below.
 Again you can choose the area and your style of accomodation.

 Walking over challenging terrain, possibly Dartmoor or the Brecon Beacons.
 Maybe more mountainous areas of Snowdonia or Scotland might appeal.
 Try short challenging trips or long distance footpaths.
-Consider wild camping for overnight expeditions, but you'll have to be prepared to carry all you need with you.
+Comfortable accomodation with baggage transfer or perhaps try wild camping for overnight expeditions, but you'll have to be prepared to carry all you need with you.

 Two suggested national trails are;